 Initiating a Local Economic Development Project with Catbalogan City

-UCLG ASPAC and the Catbalogan City Government signed a Memorandum of Understanding to formalise collaboration on the development of ASEAN SDGs Park Project, an initiative to create a public space that integrates sustainable development, economic empowerment, and community engagement.
+UCLG ASPAC and the Catbalogan City Government signed a Memorandum of Understanding to formalise collaboration on the development of the ASEAN-SDGs Park Project – an initiative to create a public space that integrates sustainable development, economic empowerment, and community engagement.
+The MoU was signed by Secretary General Bernadia and Mayor Dexter Uy of Catbalogan, in the presence of Councillor Stephany Uy Tan and representatives of key stakeholders across the city.

 A key component of the proposed park is a container-based marketplace designed to support micro and small enterprises.
 The marketplace will consist of modular vendor spaces created from repurposed shipping containers, providing affordable commercial spaces for local entrepreneurs.